Grupos de autodefensa comunitaria: Corruption

-As Autodefensas groups grew, it was hard to maintain a centralized group of leaders.
+As Autodefensas groups grew, it was hard to maintain a centralized group of militia leadership.
 Because of the lack of oversight of Autodefensas groups, these organizations began to be joined by former cartel members and people who felt above the law.
 One problem that Autodefensas groups faced was a lack of resources, specifically guns.
 Originally the weapons that Autodefensas managed to recover from skirmishes with cartels were sufficient to arm the vigilantes, as these groups got bigger this did not suffice.
 In order to arm themselves, many Autodefensas groups began to sell drugs in order to buy weapons.

 When some Autodefensas groups began to sell drugs, a new cartel emerged from the Autodefensas.
 Today, this new cartel is called "Los Viagras" (known to have ties with the Jalisco New Generation Cartel) and is led by one of the former leaders of the Autodefensas, Nicolás Sierra Santana, who is also known as "El Gordo".
 Los Viagras has been criticized by the government as well as other cartels for their brutal killings and general violence.
 The infamy of Los Viagras cartel has made their leader, Nicolás Sierra Santana, one of the most wanted men in Mexico.